-COASTAL MANAGEMENT Council, in consultation with the Department of Environment, Land, Water and Planning (DELWP), is planning the staged repair and upgrade of the Brighton Promenade as part of the draft Masterplan. - The existing rock sea wall will be strengthened and raised in height while maintaining views to the Bay. - Sections of coast walking path in poor condition will be replaced with new seating provided. - Low indigenous coastal vegetation will be restored where possible while retaining views. - Habitat for Rakali (native water rat) and other native fauna will be protected. - Improved public access to the Bay will be provided at North Road.
+COASTAL MANAGEMENT Council, in consultation with the Department of Environment, Land, Water and Planning (DELWP), is planning the staged repair and upgrade of the Brighton Promenade as part of the Masterplan.

+- The existing rock sea wall will be strengthened and raised in height while maintaining views to the Bay. - Sections of coast walking path in poor condition will be replaced with new seating provided. - Low indigenous coastal vegetation will be restored where possible while retaining views. - Habitat for Rakali (native water rat) and other native fauna will be protected. - · Improved public access to the Bay will be provided at North Road.
 The renewal of the promenade and sea wall path aims to deliver a sustainable and cost effective response to the existing and future impacts of coastal erosion, while ensuring that the landscape amenity and public access to the Bay are retained and enhanced.
+The works will be designed to ensure there is no impact on the existing Special Building Overlay (SBO).
+Refer Page 10.